 Full Range of Treatments

-Boulder Community Hospital offers a wide range of treatment options for prostate cancer.
+Boulder Community Health offers a wide range of treatment options for prostate cancer.
 The appropriate treatment choice largely depends on factors such as how fast the cancer is growing, how much it has spread, your age and overall health.